-So…what’s up with Bangladesh, anyways?
-It shows up time and time again on this blog as well as all over research sources on global clothing supply chains.
-They seem to be a constant culprit in the world of labor ethics, though moderate sized and sandwiched between Burma and India.
+So, what’s up with Bangladesh, anyways?
+It shows up time and time again on this blog as well as in sources on global clothing supply chains.
+The country seems to be a constant culprit in the world of labor ethics, though moderate sized and sandwiched between Burma and India.
 Landing top five on the world’s rankings of highest garment exporting countries, Bangladesh contends in this massive industry despite its size in comparison.

-Despite its role in garment exports, Bangladesh is well known in the industry for their particularly abominable treatment of laborers in clothing factories.
-They sad thing is, many of the worst factories produce clothes for very, very high-end, high fashion brands.
-But why is Bangladesh so bad?
+Bangladesh is well known in the industry for their particularly abominable treatment of laborers in clothing factories.
+They sad thing is, many of the worst factories produce clothes for very, very high-end, high-fashion brands.
+But why is Bangladesh so infamous?
 It did, in fact, rightfully earn its reputation in human rights circles.

 Dhaka, Bangladesh: in 2012, a factory fire occurred in one of the country’s hubs for the garment industry.
-One hundred and twelve lives were taken as a result of poor conditions and lack of precautions in fire safety and emergency exits.
-The unfortunate thing is that these are only one hundred and twelve out of hundreds of deaths in the vast 4,500 Bangladesh garment factories since 2006.
-This fire, and other fires like it in other Bangladesh factories drew a lot of attention to the tiny-but-mighty country in the industry.
+One hundred and twelve lives ended as a result of poor conditions and lack of fire safety precautions.
+The unfortunate thing is, these are only one hundred and twelve out of hundreds of deaths inside the 4,500 Bangladesh garment factories since 2006.
+This fire, and other fires like it in Bangladesh factories, drew a lot of attention to the tiny-but-mighty country.

 The truth is, Bangladesh’s economy is sustained on the foreign currency poured in from the garment industry.
-In fact, four fifths of the country’s export economy is clothing, and this percentage is even growing.
-Sadly, just as Bangladesh is sustained by the garment industry, so the garment industry in Bangladesh is sustained by unfair wages and restricted rights of its workers.
-Unions in Bangladesh are virtually non-existent and not tolerated, asserting the idea that the workers aren’t receiving the benefits from their employees, nor are they receiving a fair wage for the hours they put in.
+In fact, four fifths of the country’s export economy is clothing, and this percentage is still growing.
+Just as Bangladesh is sustained by the garment industry, the garment industry in Bangladesh is sustained by unfair wages and restricted worker rights.
+Unions in Bangladesh are virtually non-existent, asserting the idea that the workers aren’t receiving the benefits from their employees, nor are they receiving a fair wage for the hours they put in.
 The first fire in Dhaka occurred at 7 pm, after regular working hours had ended.
 The workers who died were victims of a number of managers forcing them to keep working through the fire alarms while others were free to escape.

 How could all this happen to a smaller country?
 It just goes to show that each country runs their industries differently, though with the same motivation: to use their resources to keep the economy afloat.
-Bangladesh has remained in the spotlight, even recently, deep issues of labor rights have come up.
+Bangladesh has remained in the spotlight recently as deep issues of labor rights have come up.
 Laborers at several factories held weeklong protests, shutting down factories for the time, against unfair wages.
 As a result, producers fired fifteen hundred workers, stating their protesting was illegal.
 Companies such as Zara, GAP, and H&M were involved.
 These workers currently earn the equivalent of $67 per month.

 Retailers we all know, such as Puma and H&M, continue to produce out of Bangladesh, even considering the imminent risk and ugly track record of Bangladesh factories.
 Though many of them assert they are calling for compliance on labor ethics, these factory fires and tragedies give an alternative conclusion.